CallMeAtomfried/markov.js/README.md

 node imagemarkov.js "filename.png" -l -g
 ```
 Where -l will learn the image and -g will generate it.
 Trying to generate an image without learning first doesnt work for obvious reasons.

+imagemarkov.js is more of an example of how you can use it to generate glitch art like results.
+For some images and with some tweaks it can even be used to fill in holes in the image, but, again, its more of a fun toy instead of something thats actually useful for data reconstruction, since in order for it to work you will need the original image.